divelab/DIG/README.md

 ## Contributing

-We welcome any forms of contributions, such as reporting bugs, add new features and algorithms.
+We welcome any forms of contributions, such as reporting bugs and adding new algorithms.
 Please refer to our [contributing guidelines](https://github.com/divelab/DIG/blob/main/CONTRIBUTING.md) for details.

 ## Citing DIG